-- An auth module provides the actual authentication (perhaps asking for and checking a password) and sets credentials, such as group membership or Kerberos tickets. - An account module checks to make sure that access is allowed for the user (the account has not expired, the user is allowed to log in at this time of day, and so on). - A password module is used to set passwords. - A session module is used after a user has been authenticated.
-A session module performs additional tasks which are needed to allow access (for example, mounting the user's home directory or making their mailbox available).
+- auth used to authenticate the user by, for example, asking for and checking a password.
+It can also set credentials, such as group membership or Kerberos tickets. - account used to make sure access is allowed.
+For example, it could check if the account has expired.
+Or it could check if the user is allowed to log in at a particular time of day. - · password used to set passwords. - session used after a user has been authenticated to manage the user's session.
+This module type can also perform additional tasks which are needed to allow access (for example, mounting the user's home directory or making their mailbox available).